Women detail assault and harassment on planes

 "They don't necessarily know exactly what to do and how to respond when they discover it," she said.

-Allison Dvaladze said she didn't believe the Delta Airlines crew knew how to best help her when a man allegedly groped her during a flight.
+Allison Dvaladze said she didn't believe the Delta Air Lines crew knew how to best help her when a man allegedly groped her during a flight.
 Dvaladze said that as she was dozing off during an April 2016 flight from Seattle to Amsterdam, she felt a hand grabbing her."

 I felt a hand in my crotch, and realized that the man next to me was holding, was grabbing my crotch," Dvaladze told CNN.
 "I slapped his hand right away, yelled 'no,' without even thinking."